 Avoid Toothache With Regular Checkups

 At Pleasant Family Dentistry, we understand how horrific toothache can be, which is why we recommend regular checkups with a professional dentist.

-A dentist can spot issues early and treat them, and advise you on how to keep your mouth clean and reduce your chances of tooth decay and infection.
+A dentist can spot issues early, treat them, and advise you on keeping your mouth clean and reducing your chances of tooth decay and infection.